This butternut squash pasta transforms simple ingredients into a luxurious weeknight dinner.

 Boil the pasta al dente in a large pot with heavily salted water.

-Reserve one cup of pasta water, then drain the pasta and add it to the pan.
+Reserve one cup of pasta water, drain the pasta, and add it to the pan.

 rigatoni butternut squash pasta

-Serve the butternut squash pasta with fresh thyme laves, pistachio nuts, and optionally a sprinkle of grated parmesan cheese.
+Optionally, serve the butternut squash pasta with fresh thyme leavespistachio nuts, and grated parmesan cheese.

 Serving suggestions